alexmorleyfinch/jsdi/docs/BASICS_OF_DI.md

 It is easier to read, but it doesn't work.

 We can't use `this.logger` because `this` refers to `window`.
-Also, we don't always want in instanciate classes straight away.
-We can hold off instanciating them until they are needed. jsdi allows:
+Also, we don't always want in instantiate classes straight away.
+We can hold off instantiating them until they are needed. jsdi allows:

 - referencing other parts of the container
 - auto wiring [NOT YET IMPLEMENTED]
-- just-in-time instanciation [NOT YET IMPLEMENTED]
+- just-in-time instantiation [NOT YET IMPLEMENTED]